CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides comprehensive, actionable Kubernetes manifest guidance with executable YAML examples and a clear multi-step workflow including validation.
-However, it is severely over-verbose, explaining many concepts Claude already knows (K8s basics, what labels do, what ConfigMaps are for), and includes redundant sections like a best practices summary that repeats earlier content.
-The content would benefit greatly from aggressive trimming and pushing detailed examples into the referenced asset/reference files.
+The skill provides highly actionable, well-structured Kubernetes manifest guidance with excellent executable examples and a clear multi-step workflow including validation.
+However, it is extremely verbose, explaining many concepts Claude already knows (K8s basics, what labels are for, what ConfigMaps do), and includes redundant sections like a best practices summary that repeats earlier content.
+The content would be significantly improved by cutting 50-60% of the explanatory text and moving detailed templates/patterns to referenced files.

 Suggestions